-linkID Road Type Average Speed (mph) Grade CO Rate (g/veh-mile)

-525 Urban Unrestricted Access 25 0 9.52

-5225 Urban Unrestricted Access 25 2% 12.32

-50225 Urban Unrestricted Access 25 -2% 7.635

-500 Urban Unrestricted Access 0 0 53.19 (g/veh-hr)
+50225 Urban Unrestricted Access 25 -2% 3.401 500 Urban Unrestricted Access 0 0 18.58 (g/veh-hr)

-The emission rates were input into the dispersion model using the recommended CAL3QHC model, Version 2.0.
-The inputs to the CAL3QHC model are explained in section 4 of the CO Categorical Hot-Spot Finding Technical Document and the input files can be found on FHWA's CO categorical hot-spot finding website in the folder title "CAL3QHC Files."
-A summary of the inputs for the dispersion model runs are shown in table 3 (table 10 in the CO Categorical Hot-Spot Finding Technical Document) below.
+The emission rates were input into the dispersion model using the CAL3QHC model, Version 2.0.
+The inputs to the CAL3QHC model are explained in section 4 of the CO Categorical Hot-Spot Finding Technical Document and the input files are available upon request from FHWA's Air Quality and Transportation Conformity Team at TAQC@dot.gov.
+A summary of the inputs for the dispersion model runs are shown in Table 3 (Table 10 in the CO Categorical Hot-Spot Finding Technical Document) below.